dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * VS Code: initialize repo > commit > command palette > add remote repo > push (either from 'push' or via 'publish' at the bottom)

 2nd way:
-* Integrate the two steps above via VS Code (it prerequires that you have already linked your github on VS Code)
+* Integrate the two steps above via VS Code (it prerequires that you have already linked your GitHub on VS Code)
-    * VS Code: Publish to Github
+    * VS Code: Open foler > create a workspace directory > Initialize Repository > Publish to Github (there's no need to initialize the repo on GitHub, since this will automatically be created there)

 ------